matteominin/stream-epsilon/README.md

 > **Academic Reference**: This implementation is based on my thesis "Designing Self-Aware Multi-Agent AI Systems: A Two-Fold Framework Based on AIBOM and Reflective Architecture", Università degli Studi di Firenze, 2024/2025.
 >
-> 📚 **Complete thesis materials** (including PDF, experiments, use cases in AI for Network Engineering, and supplementary materials): [github.com/NiccoloCase/bsc-multi-agent-ai-framework](https://github.com/NiccoloCase/bsc-multi-agent-ai-framework/tree/main)
+> 📚 **Complete thesis materials** (including PDF, experiments, use cases in AI4NE/NE4AI, and supplementary materials): [github.com/NiccoloCase/bsc-multi-agent-ai-framework](https://github.com/NiccoloCase/bsc-multi-agent-ai-framework/tree/main)

 A reflective, self-aware multi-agent AI system that implements dynamic workflow execution with runtime adaptability.
 This framework combines the Reflection architectural pattern with an AI Bill of Materials (AIBOM) approach to create maintainable, traceable, and adaptive cognitive workflows.